 CM: The third salvo in the opening sequence of Counterparts and a hidden fan fave, “Chase” impresses with brawny demeanor and inspirational lyrics, including being “young enough to remember the future” and pursuing one’s inclinations no matter what.

-TG: Hear ye, hear ye, be it knownst to ye and yourn that the musical group RUSH hath verily discovered an ancient book of riffs, devoured it from cover to cover, and unleashed the results upon the vast unwashed and ignorant multitudes under the title Counterparts.
+TG: Hear ye, hear ye, be it knownst to ye and yourn that the musical group RUSH hath verily discovered an ancient book of riffs, devoured it from cover to cover, and unleashed the results upon the vast multitudes under the title Counterparts.
 Listen upon’t and fear the power therein!

 In seemingly unrelated news, Mr. Rupert Hine is hereby sentenced to 30 days in the stockade.